-This work benefited from discussions with Thorsten Becker, Martha Savage, Roel Snieder, and Shi-Jie Zhong as well as careful reviews by Thorsten Becker, Donald Forsyth, and James Gaherty.
+This work benefited from discussions with Thorsten Becker, Martha Savage, Roel Snieder, and Shi-Jie Zhong.
 We gratefully acknowledge the staffs at the IRIS-DMC and the GEOFON and GEOSCOPE data centers for providing most of the waveform data on which results are based.
+We thank Jeannot Trampert at Utrecht University and Michael Antolik, Adam Dziewonski, and Goran Ekström at Harvard University for providing phase speed measurements.
 As always, we are grateful to Mikhail Barmin for assistance with the surface wave tomography.
 All maps were generated with the Generic Mapping Tools (GMT) data processing and display package (Wessel and Smith, 1991, 1995).
 This work was supported by grants from the US National Science Foundation (OPP-0125848, OPP-0136103, EAR-0409217).